getchopstick/chopstick-boilerplate/README.md

 Chopstick
 =========

-Chopstick is a mobile-first responsive Design Framework, initiated by [Wijs](http://wijs.be) in Ghent, Belgium.
+Chopstick is a mobile-first responsive Design Framework.

 ## Install

-You can use GUI tool like [CodeKit](http://incident57.com/codekit/).
-If you prefer the command line, you can install Sass.
-Then simply use `sass --watch scss:css` and start designing.
+First, `cd` into the project root (where this file is).

+If this is the first time, run the following commands:

+    gem update --system && gem install bundler bundle install
+    bundle exec guard

+Next time, just `cd` into the project root and `bundle exec guard`.

 ## Use